Dancing with the Stars (American TV series) season 29

-Season twenty-nine of the American reality competition series Dancing with the Stars premiered on September 14, 2020 on ABC.
+The twenty-ninth season of the American reality competition series Dancing with the Stars premiered on September 14, 2020 on ABC and streamed on Hulu.
 Due to the COVID-19 pandemic, the season was filmed without a live studio audience.

 On November 23, The Bachelorette star Kaitlyn Bristowe and Artem Chigvintsev were crowned the champions, while Catfish host Nev Schulman and Jenna Johnson finished in second place, rapper and singer Nelly and Daniella Karagach finished in third place, and actress Justina Machado and Sasha Farber finished in fourth.

 Cast

 Couples

+This season featured fifteen celebrity contestants.
 Continuing from last season, the couples were not announced in advance and were instead revealed on the season premiere.
 During The Bachelor: Greatest Seasons - Ever!, season 11's Bachelorette, Kaitlyn Bristowe, was announced as the first celebrity participant.
 On August 24, 2020, it was reported that AJ McLean, member of Backstreet Boys, would be a celebrity participant as well; McLean was later officially revealed on August 27.
 On August 29, 2020, it was reported that Anne Heche, Jesse Metcalfe, and Vernon Davis would be celebrity participants in the season.
 The other celebrity participants were revealed on Good Morning America on September 2.

-The season's lineup of fourteen professional dancers was announced on Good Morning America on August 18, 2020, with the fifteenth professional announced on August 24.
+Fourteen of the professional dancers was announced on Good Morning America on August 18, 2020, with the fifteenth professional announced on August 24.
 Ten professionals from the previous season returned, along with Sharna Burgess, Artem Chigvintsev, and Keo Motsepe, all of whom last competed in season 27.
 Two new pros were added: Daniella Karagach, previously a featured dancer, and Britt Stewart, a former troupe member, who is the first black female to become a pro.
-Lindsay Arnold and Witney Carson did not return as pros this season.